DamRsn/NeuralNote/README.md

 ## Credits

 NeuralNote was developed by [Damien Ronssin](https://github.com/DamRsn) and [Tibor Vass](https://github.com/tiborvass).
-The plugin was designed by Perrine Morel.
+The plugin user interface was designed by Perrine Morel.